Embrace Empathy: The Surprising Secret to a Happier, Healthier Life

 These studies support earlier neurological research.
 A 2012 study scanned people’s brains while asking about experiences with good and bad leaders.
 They found that even the memory of poor leaders triggered mirror neuron systems related to avoidance, reduced attention, and decreased compassion.

-The findings highlight why empathy’s critical contribution to leadership.
+The findings highlight empathy’s critical contribution to leadership.
 Empathic leaders care about their employees, and employees who feel cared for give back in spades.

 Empathy’s Role in Health and Wellness